Warkanlock/warkanlock.github.io/_posts/2023-10-20-on-preserving-knowledge.md

 Web tools have changed, servers have gone offline, and new platforms have risen.
 All of this while you have been searching for this article.
 It's like trying to find your way back to a childhood home that no longer exists.

-The Internet has become so big and noisy that being findable is challenging.
+[The Internet has become so big and noisy that being findable is challenging](https://gwern.net/search-case-studies).
 You can index your webpage to any aggregator but without the right keywords.
+[Keeping your knowledge close using books](https://gwern.net/search#physical) is an old but good way to see how much knowledge you have at hand, but it needs to be more scalable to the scale we are used to having regarding Internet content.

+Self-hosting might also be a solution, although, as discussed below, the burden of maintaining everything by yourself is a job on its own

 It's like shouting into a void.
 No one will hear you, and the irony behind it is that you're not lost but still unfindable.

 What's the point of not being lost but still waiting for someone to be able to find you?

-It may be time to redirect our efforts [but please don't use LLM for this!](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/) (*they will compress it*).
+It may be time to redirect our efforts: let's create a tool to preserve knowledge, [but please use something other than LLM for this!](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/) (*they will compress it*.)

-After all, much of what we're looking has the danger of becoming nothing more than digital tears in the rain.
+After all, much of what we're looking for online has the danger of becoming nothing more than digital tears in the rain.

 Even this post.